daronphang/programming-resources/cloud-computing/AWS/services/database/RDS.md

 For events, you can use RDS **Event Subscriptions** to subscribe to specific **RDS events** and send notifications to an SNS topic.

+### Events

+RDS generates events that you can subscribe to:

+- DB cluster events
+- DB instance events
+- DB snapshot events
+- DB security group events

+To capture data-modifying events (INSERT, DELETE, UPDATE), it can be achieved through native functions or **stored procedures**.

 ## RDS Proxy

 RDS Proxy is a fully managed database proxy for RDS instances that make your application more scalable and resilient i.e. it proxies database connections in front of databases as needed.
 It establishes a pool of database connections and reuses it if a query is performed.